sidneifs/Python/Python_12/Data e Hora/Gestão Transações acima do limite/README.md

 python transacoes_acima_do_limite.py
 ```

-3. Digite a linha de entrada no formato:
+3.Digite a linha de entrada no formato:

 ```text
 [100, -50, 300, -150], 100